amia-team/amia/README.md

 - Git.
 You will either need to install [Git Bash](https://git-scm.com/downloads), a program like [MobaXterm](https://mobaxterm.mobatek.net/), or a GUI based program like [Github Desktop](https://desktop.github.com/).
 Recommendations are that absolute beginners start with Github Desktop.
 MobaXterm doubles as both a graphical FTP/SSH/SFTP client and a shell.

 ## Workflow
-To begin working, you will need to clone
 ### General Workflow
 The general workflow for the module is:
 - **Pull** the latest version of the module first.